SmithEcophysLab/ecophys_sp2021/Notes/notes_02.02.2021.md

 - Read Smith and Dukes (2018).
 The full citation and link can be found in the [Readings](../Readings) folder.
 The pdf can be found on BlackBoard.
 	- Complete your reading feedback
-- Start thinking about your deliverable idea
+- Start thinking about your review paper idea

 ## In-class notes